project-oak/hafnium-verification/hackathon/README.md

 * The global state and other values should be more abstract than the C. As a starting point:
     * Errors should be inductive datatypes not integers
+    * When values may or may not be produced, wrap them in an Option/Maybe monad.
     * Structs should be record types
     * Lists should be list types rather than arrays
     * Hafnium's data structures should be algebraic datatypes distinct from